squidfunk/mkdocs-material/docs/conventions.md

 ### <!-- md:examplerepo --> – Example Repository

-This symbol indicates that an example repository is available.
+This symbol indicates that an example repository is available on GitHub.